WWE News: WWE Planning To Put The Club Back Together, Will AJ Styles Team With Finn Balor?

 What does seem to be in planning is a Club reunion.
 Vince reportedly wants them back together, which will be interesting if AJ Styles is indeed headed for the face turn that he is rumored for.
 Most assume that this could happen in a move to WWE RAW, which would make sense.
 However, Finn Balor is also there and he will be feuding for the WWE United States Championship.
 This would leave AJ Styles open for the WWE Universal Championship, where they would not cross paths.

 However, if they put a Club group together on the same show Finn Balor is on, then he would most likely be part of it.
-This is especially the case if he the group is going to be a face one.
+This is especially the case if the the group is going to be a face one.
 It could always turn later, but it is unknown when or if that would occur.
 Regardless of this, there is also a rumor out of PWInsider claiming that AJ Styles may stay in place on WWE SmackDown Live.

 Styles claimed this past week that he did not want to go anywhere, this after saying on Twitter it would be a “phenomenal opportunity” regarding a possible move to WWE RAW.
 The decision to say he’s not wanting to move was part of the face turn, but Luke Gallows and Karl Anderson could head there to join him.
 This would mean that another big name from WWE SmackDown Live would move.
 That very well could be Dean Ambrose, which would allow for WWE to put The Shield together.